smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 It is used by the log provider to provide unknown logs to the node, and by by the log recoverer to identify known logs during recovery flow.

+#### Log Filter Store

+A local store of log filters for each upkeep.
+It is used by the log provider and log recoverer as a source of truth for the current active log filters.

 ### Log Recoverer